AudreyCourtiol/Portfolio3/README.md

         inner join Professor P on C.ProfessorID = P.ProfessorID;

 -- select student and print out courses taken
+SELECT Student, StudentID from Student, StudentAddress from Student WHERE StudentName= ?;

+SELECT Grade, CourseID from Grade
+WHERE StudentID =?;

+SELECT Course, CourseName from Course
+WHERE CourseID =?;

 --ask to see grade(s)